lambrospetrou/oxford-msc/plain-text/ch-dist-sys-exec.md

 We start by defining the path to the input factorization that will be loaded by each worker from its local srorage.
 A feature that we found useful to have is that if the path specified does not exist or fails to open, then each worker will try to load the path suffixed by its numeric ID.

-For example if the worker on node 2 tried to open the path on the above configuration file and failed, it will try to open the following path this time (note the _-2_ suffix):
+For example if the worker on node 2 tried to open the path on the above configuration file and failed, it would then try to open the following path this time (note the _-2_ suffix):
 ```
 /home/lambros/dist-datasets/somedataset/nodes_4/input-groot-2.dat
 ```